ramokz/phantom-camera-docs/docs/support/faq.md

 - Try to only ask questions concerning this addon.
 General Godot questions can be better answered in dedicated communities where more members are active in.
 - Always check existing, and closed, issues before making a post.
 - Be as specific as possible and, if you can, include a minimal reproducible project (see [Godot's guideline description for more context](https://github.com/godotengine/godot/blob/master/CONTRIBUTING.md#provide-a-simple-example-project)).
 Much like typical IT troubleshooting, it's difficult to help without seeing how you've done things.
-- And remember, this project is free, open-source and currently maintained by a single individual so don't expect a response or fix right away.
+- And remember, this project is free, open-source and currently maintained by a single individual so don't expect a response nor fix right away.